MikeWise2718/CampSim/readme.md

    - c. it will have a sprite then as a sub-object
    - d. you can change it back if you want
 4. Now go to player settings and change the startup
-   - Warning! note that there is a seperate VR startup icon first in the list, don't change that one by mistake and think you have it
+   - Warning! note that there is a separate VR startup icon first in the list, don't change that one by mistake and think you have it

 ## Testing
-- TBD
+- TBD (giggle)

 ## ToDos
-- A lot of those enum regions (like in BuildingMan) can probably be elimanated
+- A lot of those enum regions (like in BuildingMan) can probably be eliminated
-- Timings for builds
 - why is the quadcopter rotating when I move it?

 ## Problems and Solutions